 A mala is a string of beads on a necklace or bracelet, used as a tool to help you focus on your meditation.
 It can also be used as a way of keeping count of repetitions of whatever you’re doing.

-Malas are a great way to assist meditation because they offer such a tactile, tangible way to focus your attention.
+Malas are such a great meditation tool because they offer a very tactile, tangible way to focus your attention.
 This is great news for those of us who get bored or distracted easily, or who deal with chronic or acute anxiety.
 It’s also a wonderful way to introduce meditation to children.

 Full malas have 108 beads, with a larger “guru” bead, stone or tassel at the bottom.
 They can be worn like a necklace when not in use.
 Wrist malas are worn as bracelets when not in use and traditionally have 18 or 27 beads, again with a tassel, or a larger “guru bead”.

 Guru= teacher (those who have brought you to this point in your life, who have nurtured you intellectually and spiritually).
 It can represent literal teachers, friends or partners who have helped you to stretch and to become better, and it can also represent God.
 We start and end at this bead when we are keeping count, without ever passing over it, as a sign of gratitude and respect.